Tay River Subwatershed Report 2017

 2.0 Perth Catchment: Water Quality Conditions

-Surface water quality conditions in the Town of Perth catchment are monitored by the Rideau Valley Conservation Authority (RVCA) Baseline Water Quality Monitoring Program.
+Surface water quality conditions in the Perth catchment are monitored by the Rideau Valley Conservation Authority (RVCA) Baseline Water Quality Monitoring Program.
 The baseline water quality program focuses on streams; data is collected for 22 parameters including nutrients (total phosphorus and total Kjeldahl nitrogen), E. coli, metals (like aluminum and copper) and additional chemical/physical parameters (such as alkalinity, chlorides, pH and total suspended solids).
 Figure 2 shows the locations of monitoring sites in the catchment.

 Figure 2 Water quality monitoring sites on the Tay River in the Perth catchment

 2.1 Tay River: Water Quality Rating

 Three locations are monitored for water quality within the urban portion of the Town of Perth (Figure 2).
 The RVCA's water quality rating ranges from "Fair" to "Good" (Table 1) along the Tay River in the catchment, as determined by the Canadian Council of Ministers of the Environment (CCME) Water Quality Index.

 A "Fair" rating indicates that water quality is usually protected but is occasionally threatened or impaired; conditions sometimes depart from natural or desirable levels.
 "Good" indicates that only a minor degree of threat or impairment is observed and conditions rarely depart from natural or desirable levels.
 Each parameter is evaluated against established guidelines to determine water quality conditions.
 Those parameters that frequently exceed guidelines are presented below.

 Data has been analyzed over the 2006-2017 period for general trends and conditions.
 Table 1 shows the overall rating for the monitored surface water quality sites within the catchment and Table 2 outlines the Water Quality Index (WQI) scores and their corresponding ratings.
 The scores at these sites are largely influenced by few high nutrient concentrations and bacterial counts.
 For more information on the CCME WQI, please see the Tay River Subwatershed Report.

 Water Quality Index ratings for the Tay River in the Town of Perth

 Water Quality Index ratings and corresponding index scores (RVCA terminology, original WQI category names in brackets)